neurodata/xbrain/data/groundtruth/README.md

 # Downloading Image Data and Annotated Volumes #

-This repo contains manually annotated (training and test) volumes of X-ray microtomography data.
+Please download all the ground truth datasets [here](https://dl.dropboxusercontent.com/u/1260288/Data/Xbrain-GroundTruth-Data/groundtruth.zip).
+This file contains numerous manually annotated (training and test) volumes of X-ray microtomography data.
 Currently, we have these volumes saved in matfiles, however we plan to include other formats in a future release.
-Further details about the data collection and methods use to annotate these volumes can be found at https://arxiv.org/abs/1604.03629
+Further details about the data collection and methods use to annotate these volumes can be found [here](https://arxiv.org/abs/1604.03629)

 If you have any questions, please contact Eva Dyer at edyer{at}northwestern{dot}edu.